Choosing Brushes for House Painting

 These primer-sealers dry very quickly making it impossible to preserve a paint brush unless you clean it out immediately.
 Keeping the brush submerged inside the sealed can will preserve it for future use without the hassle of cleaning or the expense of a ruined brush and the need to buy another one to apply more sealer in the future.

 One other brush to keep on hand is a chip brush.
 These are small, natural bristle brushes that are good for really rough work.
 Anytime you need to apply an oil-based or other hard-to-clean coating like sealer, waterproofer, adhesive, or a polymer for protection and not appearance, a chip brush will make life a lot easier.
 Because they are inexpensive and made to be disposable, you don't have the hassle of dealing with it once you're done with the project.
 One disadvantage of a chip brush is it is disposable, meaning adding it to the landfill.
 The saving grace with these is they are usually made with biodegradable materials including animal hair, ferrous metals, and wooden handles.
 So if you choose to use a chip brush, avoid those made with plastic handles so it is truly biodegradable.
+You could also just wash a chip brush like any other and use it again to avoid throwing it out.

 Keeping Your Brushes in Top Condition

-To protect your investment, be sure you know how to effectively wash your paint brushes, or they will be ruined in short order.
+To protect your investment, be sure you know how to effectively wash your paint brushes or they will be ruined in short order.
 Once the base of the bristles are clogged with old paint, the brush will not flex properly any longer.
 The lack of flexibility will make applying a smooth coat of paint next to impossible.
 A ruined brush like this will be no more useful than a $1.00 chip brush for fine work.